v3ai/ALL-GEIGER-SUMMER-2024/Web-and-Andriod/phone-things/SimpleBluetoothLeTerminal/README.md

 I got various requests asking for help with Android development or source code for my [Serial Bluetooth Terminal](https://play.google.com/store/apps/details?id=de.kai_morich.serial_bluetooth_terminal) app.
 Here you find a simplified version of my app.

+## TO INSTALL

+You must open this in android studio, generate an apk, then load it on to your phone.